-It may not seem that difficult to out-smart water but it has defeated many, homeowners and landscapers alike.
-Most importantly is the slope of the trench.
+Every type of drain requires a trench, and every drainage trench must slope away from your garden.
 A 2% slope is needed to adequately move the water from one place to another.
-This means that if the drain line is intended to be 100 feet long, there should be a 2 foot drop in the elevation of the bottom of the trench form start to finish.
-This will allow for the water to move properly through the trench whether through a pipe of just gravel.
+This means that if the drain line is intended to be 100 feet long, there should be a 2-foot drop in the elevation of the bottom of the trench from one end to the other.
+This will allow the water to move properly through the trench whether it is routed through a pipe or a gravel bed.

 As long as the slope is correct and care has been taken as to what happens to the water at the end of the line, any combination of materials and techniques can be used to construct a drainage system.